-Just to kind of get you up to where we are in the narrative text of Luke's gospel as he writes what is essentially the life of Jesus Christ, Jesus has been born and has been living for 30 years in obscurity in the town of Nazareth, the town up in Galilee, a very unimportant town.
-He has been there with His mother, Mary, and His father, at least His legal father, Joseph, who was a carpenter, and He has been working in His father's business for 30 years.
-The 30 years have been completed and Jesus has begun to initiate the ministry that He's been waiting for.
+Just to kind of get you up to where we are in the narrative text of Luke's gospel as he writes what is essentially the life of Jesus Christ, Jesus has been born and has been living for thirty years in obscurity in the town of Nazareth, a town up in Galilee, a very unimportant town.
+He has been there with His mother, Mary, and His father, at least His legal father, Joseph, who was a carpenter, and He has been working in His father's business for thirty years.
+The thirty years have been completed and Jesus has begun to initiate the ministry that He's been waiting for.

 Here Luke moves immediately to Jesus' ministry in Galilee.
 The Galilean ministry of Jesus lasted about a year and a half, give or take a few weeks or months.
-And starting right there in verse 14 and going all the way through the fiftieth verse of the ninth chapter of Luke's gospel, that entire section focuses on His Galilean ministry.
+And starting right there in verse 14 and going all the way through the 50th verse of the 9th chapter of Luke's gospel that entire section focuses on His Galilean ministry.
 In Luke 9:51 Jesus sets His face to go to Jerusalem, which is in the south, and embarks there on a Judean ministry, a ministry in the southern part of the land of Israel.

 But let's, first of all, just take the place, Galilee, in verse 14, "And Jesus returned to Galilee."
 That comes as a rather benign statement, a very simple, straightforward statement.
 But effectively that statement opens the door for us.
-It allows us to step in to what is going to be a room full of magnificent scenes because with this statement Luke is referring to the full Galilean ministry, which, as I said, is described from here to chapter 9 verse 50.
-I also want to add, Matthew describes the Galilean ministry.
-Mark describes the Galilean ministry, and so does Luke.
+It allows us to step into what is going to be a room full of magnificent scenes because with this statement Luke is referring to the full Galilean ministry, which, as I said, is described from here to chapter 9 verse 50.
+I also want to add, Matthew describes the Galilean ministry in Matthew 14:13 to 18:53.
+Mark describes the Galilean ministry in Mark 6:31 to 9:50, and so does Luke.
 So Matthew, Mark and Luke give great space and detail to the Galilean ministry.

 Now it appears as you read this, obviously, that the Galilean ministry begins immediately after the temptation, because that's the way it flows in the text.
 But you learn something when you study the gospels.
 You have four of them, Matthew, Mark, Luke and John, and they combine to give us the full picture.
-Luke by the design of the Spirit of God jumps immediately from the temptation of Jesus to His Galilean ministry.
+Luke, by the design of the Spirit of God jumps, immediately from the temptation of Jesus to His Galilean ministry.
 That's what Luke did.
 But that is not exactly what happened historically.
 In fact, there was a rather lengthy ministry before He ever began His Galilean ministry.
-Listen, He had a ministry of a year that has to fit between verse 13 and 14 here.
-Okay?
+Listen, He had a ministry of a year that has to fit between verse 13 and 14.
+OK?
 And I'm just going to give you sort of what they call a synoptic or the synopsis of these things, bringing them together.